University of Toronto: Culture and student life

 Generations of students have attended speeches, debates and concerts at Hart House.

-A notable hub for social, cultural and recreational activities at the University of Toronto is Hart House, a neo-Gothic student activity centre at the St. George campus that was initiated and financed by alumnus-benefactor Vincent Massey and named for his grandfather Hart.
+A notable hub for social, cultural and recreational activities at the University of Toronto is Hart House, a neo-Gothic student activity centre on the St. George campus that was initiated and financed by alumnus-benefactor Vincent Massey and named for his grandfather Hart.
 Opened in 1919, the complex aimed to establish a communitarian student culture in the university and its students, who at the time kept largely within their own colleges under the decentralized collegiate system.
 The Hart House offers a range of services and facilities, including a library, restaurants, barbershops, an art museum, a theatre, concerts, debates, study spaces, and a swimming pool.
 The confluence of assorted functions is the result of an effort to create a holistic educational experience, a goal summarized in the Founders' Prayer.
 The Hart House model was influential in the planning of student centres at other universities, notably Cornell University's Willard Straight Hall in Ithaca, New York.

 Hart House resembles some traditional aspects of student representation through its financial support of student clubs, and its standing committees and board of stewards that are composed mostly of undergraduate students.
-However, administrative and policy issues are mostly handled by the many students' unions that exist on at each of the three campuses, along with various colleges, academic faculties and departments.
-There are five main student unions at the University of Toronto, the largest of which is the University of Toronto Students' Union, representing full-time undergraduate students at the St. George campus.
-The University of Toronto Mississauga Students' Union and Scarborough Campus Students' Union represent full-time undergraduates at the Mississauga campus and Scarborough campus respectively, and graduates and part-time undergraduate students at all three campuses are represented by the Graduate Students' Union and Association of Part-time Undergraduate Students respectively.
+However, administrative and policy issues are mostly handled by the many students' unions that exist at each of the three campuses, along with various colleges, academic faculties and departments.
+There are five main student unions at the University of Toronto, the largest of which is the University of Toronto Students' Union, representing full-time undergraduate students on the St. George campus.
+The University of Toronto Mississauga Students' Union and Scarborough Campus Students' Union represent full-time undergraduates on the Mississauga campus and Scarborough campus respectively, and graduates and part-time undergraduate students at all three campuses are represented by the Graduate Students' Union and Association of Part-time Undergraduate Students at the University of Toronto, respectively.

 The Hart House Debating Club employs a debating style that combines the American emphasis on analysis and the British use of wit.
 Smaller debating societies at Trinity, University and Victoria College have served as initial training grounds for debaters who later progress to Hart House.
 The club won the World Universities Debating Championship in 1981 and 2006.
 The North American Model United Nations (NAMUN) hosts an annual Model United Nations conference on campus, while the United Nations Society participates in various North American and international conferences.
 The Toronto chess team has captured the top title six times at the Pan American Intercollegiate Team Chess Championship.
 The Formula SAE Racing Team won the Formula Student European Championships in 2003, 2005 and 2006.

 The University of Toronto also has an annual student-run tradition, the University of Toronto Aphrodite Project, where thousands of students complete a psychology questionnaire and are matched with their best algorithmic match on campus for Valentine's Day.